greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_java.html.md

 The default command fails if any existing objects \(such as functions\) depend on the language.
 Specify the `CASCADE` option to also drop all dependent objects, including functions that you created with PL/Java.

-**Note:** The PL/Java `uninstall.sql` script, used in previous releases to remove the language registration, is deprecated.
+> **Note** The PL/Java `uninstall.sql` script, used in previous releases to remove the language registration, is deprecated.

 ### <a id="topic_tgt_nfg_mjb"></a>Uninstall the Java JAR files and Software Package